zhaojizhuang4/common-dataservice/docs/client.rst

 Prerequisites
 ~~~~~~~~~~~~~

-The build machine needs the following:
+The build and test machine needs the following:

 1. Java version 1.8
 2. Maven version 3